PatWyr/Test/README.md

 The [EntityDataLoader](src/main/kotlin/com/github/vokorm/dataloader/EntityDataLoader.kt) is able to provide instances of any class which implements the `Entity` interface.
 Simply create the `EntityDataLoader` instance for your entity class and you're good to go.

-The `EntityDataLoader` honors the `@As` annotation when mapping class instances from the outcome of the `SELECT *` clause.
-If you don't use SQL aliases but you stick to use `@As`, then you can use the `Filter` class hierarchy to filter out the results, and you can use `SortClause` to sort the results.
+The `EntityDataLoader` honors the `@ColumnName` annotation when mapping class instances from the outcome of the `SELECT *` clause.
+If you don't use SQL aliases but you stick to use `@ColumnName`, then you can use the `Filter` class hierarchy to filter out the results, and you can use `SortClause` to sort the results.
 Just keep in mind to pass in the database column name into the `Filter` and `SortClause`, and not the bean property name.

 Note that the `EntityDataLoader` will construct the entire SQL SELECT command by itself - you cannot change the way it's constructed.
 This way